 Sometimes I would reverse the roles and say: “Look, I’ve been given this box of stuff.
 I’ve got to do someone else’s tax return today.
 You’re my neighbour and I’ve called you in to help, let’s tackle it together.”
 I then ask questions about what they think should go where.
 It’s like the Bollywood method, where you create a film-like scenario to get people to engage with the task a bit more.

-If I was to design a new form tomorrow, how much time should I spend on forming the right questions, vs. the aesthetic design of the form?
+If we were to design a new form tomorrow, how much time should we spend on forming the right questions, vs. the aesthetic design of the form?

 If they’re doing this thing, this task that has a form in it, chances are they’re doing it from the context of doing other things.
 So, find out what they would have done instead, what you are replacing, what you are competing with if you’re a new service, what other questions do people ask in this space, why is your question going to be different from the one they’re expecting to answer?
 It takes time to understand the flows, know what you’re going to do with every answer and think through the business value of every answer compared to not asking the question.
 Then there’s progressive disclosure, such as when are we best asking this question to keep this user engaged and interested?
 It’s very subtle stuff and lots and lots of user research and business analysis has got to go into that.